sillsdev/cog/Cog.CommandLine/README.md

    suitable for piping directly into the `cluster` operation, but the output could still be parsed using a script).

 Note that `-r` may not work well for passing into the `cluster` operation, as `cluster`'s results tend to be better if its input is normalized.
-Therefore `-n` is the default; if no scoring method is specified, the `distance` operation will default to normalized scores (and will produce a warning so that you know it has made this choice).
+Therefore `-n` is the default; if no scoring method is specified, the `alignment` operation will default to normalized scores (and will produce a warning so that you know it has made this choice).

 ### Cluster